 Other plasma-based products are under investigation for additional diseases or indications, including:

-- IVIG in various neurological diseases (Multiple Sclerosis, Neuropathic Pain, Chronic Fatigue Syndrome, Post-Polio Syndrome, Dermatomyositis, etc.),
+- IVIG in various neurological diseases (Myasthenia Gravis, Neuropathic Pain, Chronic Fatigue Syndrome, Post-Polio Syndrome, Dermatomyositis, etc.),

-- Albumin in Stroke, Cirrhosis, Alzheimer’s Disease, Malaria and Sepsis,
+- Albumin in Cirrhosis, liver disease, Alzheimer’s Disease, Malaria and Sepsis,

 - Alpha-1 antitrypsin in lung Graft-vs-Host Disease (GVHD), Lung injuries, and Type 1 Diabetes, and